Learning HCX-Part 9: Testing HCX Bulk Migration

 Learning HCX-Part 5: Configuring Interconnect Networks

-In last post of this series we paired HCX Enterprise with the HCX Cloud appliance.
-Now the next task is to deploy the fleet appliances, but before doing any deployment we have to configure the networks for interconnects i.e fleet configuration.
+In the last post of this series, site pairing was discussed.
+The next task is to deploy the fleet appliances, but before that, you must configure the networks for interconnects, i.e., fleet configuration.

 1: Introduction to HCX